-The template store helps businesses find pre-built apps that they can copy and customize in minutes.
-You can find many different types of templates built by members of the Glide community, but you can also submit and sell your own templates in the store.
+Glide’s app template store helps businesses find pre-built apps that they can copy and customize in minutes.
+You can find many different types of app templates built by members of the Glide community, but you can also submit and sell your own app templates in the store.

 A well-built template can provide a tremendous amount of value to a business that buys it, but your app needs to be carefully thought out to be successful.

-We’re going to walk through several topics that relate to producing well-built templates.
-We’ll go through:
+So we’re going to walk through several topics that relate to producing well-built app templates in Glide.

-A well-built template can help someone get inspired, to focus their content into a clearly defined format, and get up & running quickly.
+A well-built app template can help someone get inspired, focus their content into a clearly defined format, and get up and running quickly.

-You may already have an idea for a template that you want to make.
-If you don’t, the easiest way to start is to visit the template store and get a sense of what’s already there.
+You may already have an idea for an app template that you want to make.
+If you don’t, the easiest way to start is to visit the Glide Apps template store and get a sense of what’s already there.
 This might spark some ideas right away, but it will also give you a great idea of what already exists and where there might be some gaps.

-Alternatively, you do some research by speaking with businesses.
-Nearly all businesses face challenges every day that could be helped by well-organized apps, so building apps for businesses and professionals is also a great strategy.
+Alternatively, you can do some research by speaking with businesses.
+Nearly all businesses face challenges every day that could be helped by well-organized apps, but they often don’t have a full-time web developer to help them with the job — especially when it comes to startups on a bootstrap budget.
+So building apps for businesses and professionals is also a great strategy.

 If you’re speaking with business owners, bear in mind that they might not know how an app could help them.
 If this is the case, asking them how their company currently uses spreadsheets is a great start.
 From this, you can learn how they work and how you could build apps to replace or enhance their workflow.